 is clinically developed therapeutic music and relaxing sounds to create a calming environment.
 The Medcalm System has been shown to reduce patient stress, create a sense of well-being and promote the body's ability to heal.
 Results indicate that many patients consequently require fewer medications and experience less pain.

 Nutrition Counseling Nutrition is important during and after treatment for cancer.
 For cancer survivors, diets low in fat and red meat, high in fiber and unprocessed foods, and high in fruits and vegetables are beneficial.
 Nutritional counseling can be scheduled with our Registered Dietitian, Jessica Menig, RD, LD by calling 455-2862.
-Nutrition counseling is useful to support optimal nutrition during and after cancer therapy and includes strategies for managing constipation, diarrhea, fatigue, and nausea and vomiting, as well as encouraging good nutrition during and after treatment by stressing the importance of following a plant-based diet.
+Nutrition counseling is useful to support optimal nutrition during and after cancer therapy and includes strategies for managing constipation, diarrhea, fatigue, and nausea and vomiting, as well as nutrition for cancer survivors by stressing the importance of following a plant-based diet.
+For information on portions and how to balance a plant based, follow the healthy plate model.

 Download Nutrition Brochure Watch Video Clip from Peggy Denny Show